 Using the facts at hand at the moment, executives spend their time selecting amongst several courses of action (Dixon, 1997).
-Similarly, decision making is deemed to be the most important of all activities carried out by the management of an organization, as it has a substantial effect on the organization's future development and its ongoing presence in the field (Moorhead & Griffin,1995).
-Consequently, making-decision is regarded as an important and multifaceted managerial task (Rodrigues, 2001).
-Often, it could become difficult when executives work with persons across cultures, subsequently people from different cultural backgrounds view matters in another way.
-Nevertheless, although decisions are made at each organizational level, the most significant decisions are those, which have the key effect, are made at the uppermost level in line with an organization policy (Rodrigues, 2001).
+Similarly, decision making is deemed to be the most important of all activities carried out by the management of an organization, as it has a substantial effect on the organization's future development and its ongoing presence in the field (Moorhead & Griffin, 1995).
+Consequently, making decision is regarded as an important and multifaceted managerial task (Rodrigues, 2001).
+Often, it could become difficult when executives work with persons across cultures.
+This is because people from different cultural backgrounds view matters in different ways.
+Nevertheless, although decisions are made at each organizational level, the most significant decisions are those which have the key effect, and they are made at the uppermost level in line with an organization policy (Rodrigues, 2001).

 It is deemed that decisions made by senior managers are the most vital and effective to the way an organization operates.
-The values of senior managers' decisions could cause development in an organization's profits and surge the likelihood to beat competitors (Huczynski & Buchanan, 2007).
-For example, when management and product changes were implemented by Carlos Ghosn, which led to change the debt-ridden Nissan into one of the most lucrative firms globally (Daft et al., 2010).
-On the other hand, Huczynski and Buchanan (2007) stated that senior executives' decisions may have harmful significances and may bring about the organization being taken over.
+The values of senior managers' decisions could cause development in an organization's profits and surge the likelihood to beat competitors (Buchanan & Huczynski, 2010).
+For example, when management and product changes were implemented by Carlos Ghosn, this led to change in the debt-ridden Nissan into one of the most lucrative firms globally (Daft et al., 2010).
+On the other hand, Buchanan and Huczynski (2010) stated that senior executives' decisions may have harmful significances and may bring about the organization being taken over.
 Chiefly, executives are anxious with the decision making process, which plays a pivotal role in attaining an organization's important aims.
-Salaman (2002) stressed that making such decisions needs obligation and commitment, so in order for current organizations to achieve their roles successfully and competently, the procedure of decision making uses much managerial time.
+Salaman (2002) stressed that making such decisions needs obligation and commitment.
+Therefore, for current organizations to achieve their roles successfully and competently, the procedure of decision making uses much managerial time.
 Similarly, executives are appointed and placed at different levels to organize and coordinate employees' activities and efforts (Khan Sherwani, 2006).

 Whenever an organization needs similarities to be made or explanations to be given for different action between two or more individuals, the decisions should be taken professionally with fairness.
-Therefore, according to Cropanzano and Molina (2015), when employees believe that they have been treated justly, they tend to show lower levels of stress, higher job performance and better work attitudes.
-In view of Eberlin and Tatum (2005), organizational justice is not straightforward and belongs to the fair and right treatment of persons in an organization.
+Therefore, according to Cropanzano and Molina (2015), when employees believe that they have been treated justly, they tend to show lower levels of stress, higher job performance, and better work attitudes.
+In view of the study of Eberlin and Tatum (2005), organizational justice is not straightforward but belongs to the fair and right treatment of persons in an organization.
 It could also be claimed that employees are constantly confronted with fair or unfair decisions based on subjective criteria and personal judgments (Zayer & Benabdelhadi, 2020).
 Individuals want fairness because it rewards them for their contributions (Folger & Cropanzano, 1998).
-Whenever workers are rewarded for completing a task successfully, they are not only pride at their act, but also pleasure at the recognition voiced via the reward.
+Hence, Mengstie (2020) argued that the first virtue in social institutions is organizational fairness.
+Whenever workers are rewarded for completing a task successfully, they not only pride themselves at their act, but they also gain pleasure at the recognition voiced via the reward.
 This implies that workers are more likely to keep on completing tasks to such higher levels (Folger & Cropanzano, 1998).